localstack/docs/content/en/localstack/usage-tracking.md

 We collect the usage of particular features in an anonymized and aggregated way.

-- If you use init scripts, we collect the stage, how many scripts are being executed, and how long they took.
+- If you use init scripts, we collect the stage, how many scripts are being executed, and how long they took
-- Nothing else at the moment, but we may track additional features.
+- Nothing else at the moment, but we may track additional features

 ## What we are not collecting?

-- Any personally identifiable information (PII) or information revealing the identity of the user.
-- Specific LocalStack configuration values.
+- Specific LocalStack configuration values
-- Content or file names of files being uploaded to S3.
+- Content or file names of files being uploaded to S3
 - More generally, we don't collect any parameters of AWS API Calls.
-We do not track S3 bucket names, Lambda function names, EC2 configurations, or anything similar.
+We do not track S3 bucket names, Lambda function names, EC2 configurations, or anything similar
-- Any sensitive information about the request (like credentials and URL parameters).
+- Any sensitive information about the request (like credentials and URL parameters)